Arrow left icon

 About the Author

-Magnus Larsson has been in the IT industry since 1986, working as a consultant for large companies in Sweden, such as Volvo, Ericsson, and AstraZeneca.
-In the past, he struggled with the challenges associated with distributed systems.
-However, these challenges can be handled today with open-source tools such as Spring Cloud, Kubernetes, and Istio.
-Over the last eight years, Magnus has been helping customers use these tools and has done several presentations and blog posts on the subject.
+Magnus Larsson, an IT industry veteran since 1986, has consulted for major Swedish firms such as Volvo, Ericsson, and AstraZeneca.
+Despite past struggles with distributed systems, today's open source tools such as Spring Cloud, Kubernetes, and Istio offer effective solutions.
+For the past 10 years, Magnus has been helping customers use these tools and has shared his insights through presentations and blog posts.

 Browse publications by this author